 Olive stared.
 What sort of luck—

-And then he coughed.
-He doubled over and coughed and gagged.
+And then he coughed, doubling over as he gagged.
 The haze around him clouded everything.
 His sight.
-His mind.
+His mind—

 Abruptly, a warm cyan light broke through the smoke, and Olive blinked up to find the white-mask staring down at him.
 Their knife conductor was pointed squarely at his face.